Shannon Vartanian

 4. What accomplishments are you most proud of?

-One of the things I’m most proud of is starting a club at UCI for pre-health transfer students with my peers.
+One of the things I’m most proud of is starting a club at UC Irvine for pre-health transfer students with my peers.
 Navigating the UC system as a transfer student is difficult, and we are often not given the tips and guidance that freshmen tend to learn early on.
-My peers and I started a club to help prospective transfers and new UCI transfers so they can acclimate better and have a community to guide them.
+My peers and I started a club to help prospective transfers and new UC Irvine transfers so they can acclimate better and have a community to guide them.
 I am also a firstborn, first generation, transfer student, so I’ve had to overcome many obstacles in my educational career.
 I find it important to highlight personal accomplishments and use what we learn to help others.
 Using my experiences, I can now guide future transfer students, as well as my younger sister as she pursues higher education.

 5. Can you speak to the importance of diversity and representation in the biological sciences?

 As an Assyrian individual, I am part of a severely underrepresented community, so I have always noticed diversity, or a lack thereof, in different settings.
 I believe the department of biological sciences does encompass a diverse group of individuals and I appreciate the representation I see in classes.
-We are also fortunate to live in a state that has lots of diversity within its communities, and I feel that is well represented at UCI as well.
+We are also fortunate to live in a state that has lots of diversity within its communities, and I feel that is well represented at UC Irvine as well.

 6. What advice would you give to incoming college students interested in pursuing a degree in the sciences?